 Travelling by train from Sydney to Wollongong

 Alternatively, you can catch a train from Sydney Central Station from the Country Link Platform.
-The trains run all the way to Bombaerry on South Coast.
+The trains run to Bombaerry on the South Coast.
 The city of Wollongong and Kiama are accessible by train.
 The train track goes along the ocean passing through the coastal towns of Coalcliff and Thirroul.

 Bulli Pass and Bulli Lookout